-- When Should You Call the Dentist for Gum Bleeding during Pregnancy?
+- When Should You Call the Dentist for Gum Bleeding During Pregnancy?

 Weight gain, sudden cravings for food, and a constant need to visit the washroom are some of the symptoms of pregnancy that are often spoken about.
 However, certain other symptoms are not talked about much.
-Bleeding gums during pregnancy are one of those pregnancy symptoms.
-About half of the pregnant women have red swollen and tender gums that bleed especially when brushed.
+Bleeding gums during pregnancy is one of those pregnancy symptoms.
+About half of the pregnant women have red swollen and tender gums that bleed, especially when brushed.
 Read on to understand the details of this sign of pregnancy.

 Are Bleeding Gums Normal in Pregnant Women?

 Your body goes through significant changes such as raging hormones and a growing belly.
 Bleeding of the gums is also common in pregnant women.
 However, it is not something they need to worry about.
 Bleeding gums or gingivitis during pregnancy is a mild form of gum disease.
 Although it is not a significant issue to be concerned about, certain steps can be taken with the consent of the gynaecologist along with other measures to maintain good oral health.

 Your pregnancy hormones affect almost every tissue in your body, including your gums.
 However, this isn’t the only reason for those swollen, red, painful gums.
 Below are some of the reasons why you could be suffering from this:

 - Bleeding gums are common due to the hormonal changes that the body undergoes.